SifisoSithole/alx-low_level_programming/0x01-variables_if_else_while/README.md

 8-print_base16.c - This program prints all of the numbers of base 16 in lowercase

 9-print_comp.c - This program prints all possible combinations of single-digit numbers

+100-print_comb.c - This program prints all possible different combinations of two digits